 4.6 Co-occurrence of resistance genes in intI1 cassettes increased ARGs abundance

-The intI1 marker has previously been proposed to be an excellent indicator of anthropogenic pollution, because the class 1 integron is often linked to genes providing resistance to chemicals such as disinfectants, metals and antibiotics (Gillings et al., 2015).
+The intI1 marker has been proposed to be an excellent indicator of anthropogenic pollution, as class 1 integrons are effective markers for gene mobility, facilitating the transfer of resistance genes, including those providing resistance to disinfectants, metals and antibiotics, found on plasmids and other mobile elements (Gillings et al., 2015).
 In most sites human sewage is a source of antibiotic resistance.
 We also know that the microbial community uniquely adapted to stormwater infrastructure such as Arcobacter can also be a potential source of ARGs (Fisher et al., 2014; McLellan and Roguet, 2019).
 However, the history of chemical pollution at the Homebush site, including metal contamination (Binet et al., 2003; Dafforn et al., 2012), together with only a small shift in abundance of human sewage associated markers (Lachnospiraceae and Arcobacter) at this site following the rain event, may suggest that the association of ARGs with intI1 is link to resistance to metals and metalloids.
 It is likely that the level of polluted substance in the water column increase following strong rainfall event.
 In this case, the co-occurrence of metal resistance genes and ARGs within the intI1 cassettes, potentially promotes the spread of ARGs among the bacterial community (Li et al., 2017) through co-selection mechanisms (Huo et al., 2023; Komijani et al., 2021; Mahbub et al., 2020; Murray et al., 2024; Yonathan et al., 2021).

 4.7 The potential source of ARGs is different between the sites

 This study has demonstrated that while there was a clear link between rainfall and environmental levels of ARGs, the source for these ARGs was potentially very different.
 In most of the sites, and consistent with the findings of other studies (Carney et al., 2019; Williams et al., 2022), sewage and urban water infrastructure appear to have been the main source of ARGs in Sydney Harbour.
 However, at Homebush and Parramatta, which are well known to be heavily polluted sites (Binet et al., 2003; Birch et al., 2015; Irvine and Birch, 1998), other factors appear to have played a role.
-(Birch et al., 2015)At both sites, rainfall did not lead to increases in the abundance of the sewage marker Lachnospiraceae or stormwater infrastructure marker Arcobacter.
+Moreover, both sites locate at the upper estuary of Sydney Harbour, where higher concentration of pharmaceutical product and pesticides were reported (Birch et al., 2015).
+At both sites, rainfall did not lead to increases in the abundance of the sewage marker Lachnospiraceae or stormwater infrastructure marker Arcobacter.
 At Homebush, a site with a long record of metal and metalloid industrial pollution (Binet et al., 2003; Suh et al., 2004), we identified positive correlative links between rainfall, levels of metals and metalloids and ARGs that are potentially suggestive of co-selection in this site.
 In this instance, potential flushing of heavy metal enriched (and ARGs selected) contaminated water, or resuspension of sediments with legacy contamination, may have released heavy metals, metalloids, and antibiotic-resistant bacteria into the water column.
 These results highlight the potentially complex nature of ARGs contamination within aquatic ecosystems, whereby multiple sources of contamination, including sewage and stormwater inputs, as well as legacy industrial contamination may lead to elevated levels of ARGs within the environment.

 Figure legend